ggkevinxing/discord_pasta_bot/README.md

 - there's also an easter egg command that you probably never want to use or experience the consequences of

+- features a keep alive mechanism that lets you host on free tiers of platforms like Render without worrying about instances spinning down due to inactivity

 # To-Do

 - Modularize and clean up